Muir21/GGJTeam3/README.md

 # GGJTeam3

-Ignore PlayerController needs to be deleted/n
+Ignore PlayerController and GGJ needs to be deleted
-Also Ignore GJJ Scripts